kekkodance/yt-dlp-vixsrc/README.md

 # yt-dlp-vixsrc

-A yt-dlp extractor plugin for vixsrc.to.
+A yt-dlp extractor plugin for VixSrc.

 ## Features
 - Fast chunk downloading for VixSrc HLS streams